-A 2020 survey by McKinsey & Company revealed two thirds of consumers want items they purchase to be sustainable.
+A recent survey by global innovators McKinsey & Company revealed two thirds of consumers want items they purchase to be sustainable.
 While younger customers are turning to smaller, lesser-known brands who hold slow fashion values.

-We spoke to Sophie Calderbank, founder of conscious fashion and homeware website The Slowlist, to find out more about slow fashion, her favourite ethical brands, and how we can all buy better.
+We spoke to TRAID fashion expert Sophie Calderbank to find out more about slow fashion, her favourite ethical brands and how we can all buy better.

 How do you define slow fashion?